 The radical ideology of the KOL was in its advocacy of cooperative ownership of industry in America.
 As many as 75,000, or about 10% of its peak membership in 1886, were Black, with a comparable number of women.
 KOL membership came from Richmond to Raleigh, Galveston to Little Rock, and Kansas City to New York City.
 Black workers of many trades and places joined the Knights.
 Since most African Americans lived in the South, most Black KOL members were there.

 Black workers in the cotton, sugar, timber, and tobacco industries, particularly processing, shipping, and warehousing, belonged.
 The KOL was not always inclusive: some assemblies excluded or segregated Black workers, especially in the South.
 Similarly, Chinese workers were excluded.
 An example of the Knights' commitment to racial equality occurred in 1886 at its national convention in Richmond, Virginia, the former capital of the Confederacy and home to thousands of Black Knights.

 The KOL lasted for decades until 1949 and spread to Australia, Canada, New Zealand, and the United Kingdom.
-It was not until the Industrial Workers of the World, founded in 1905, opened their doors that another union treated African Americans equally.
+It was not until the Industrial Workers of the World, founded in 1905, opened their doors that another union treated blacks equally.